-BLM won.
+BLM (and Intervenors) won.
 The authority to return the horses was affirmed, the authority always existed, and many of them did go home.
 (You can read about those that did not in part one).

 However the county continues the legal action against the original plan at Fish Creek and the largest fertility control and data collection program in the nation remains on hold to this day.